Now Live: Easier Online License Applications and Renewals!

 Pre-Credential Education Information

-A list of approved courses can be found below.
+A link to approved courses can be found below.

 Application for Licensure (Including Temporary Registration)